Who is a 203K Consultant?

 VI.
 Consultant Performs Draw Request Inspections:

-- 1st Draw – Consultant insures permits were issued.
+- 1st Draw – Consultant must insure that permits are issued.

-- 2nd and 3rd Draw – Draw request inspections are performed as work progresses.
+- 2nd and 3rd Draw – Draw request inspections will be perform as work progresses.

-- 4th Draw – A punch list is established.
+- 4th Draw – Consultant must make a punch list.

-- 5th Draw – The project is closed out and warranties and lien releases collected.
+- 5th Draw – The project will be close and warranties and lien releases collected.